zamrokk/marketpulse/docs/src/frontend.md

     "postinstall": "cp ../ignition/deployments/chain-128123/deployed_addresses.json ./src  &&  typechain --target=ethers-v6 --out-dir=./src/typechain-types --show-stack-traces ../artifacts/contracts/Marketpulse.sol/Marketpulse.json",
    ```

-   This script copies the output address of the last deployed contract into your source files and calls typechain to generate types from the ABI file from the Hardhat folders.
+   This script copies the output address of the last deployed contract into your source files and calls `typechain` to generate types from the ABI file from the Hardhat folders.

 1. Run `npm i` to call the postinstall script automatically.
 You should see new files and folders in the `./src` folder of the frontend application.

-1. Create a utility file to manage Viem errors.
-Better to have nicer error display than technical and not helpful ones
+1. Create an utility file to manage Viem errors.
+Better than the technical defaults and not helpful ones

    ```bash
    touch ./app/src/DecodeEvmTransactionLogsArgs.ts